What kind of developmental problems are most common in children with heart disease?

 My pediatrician says my child is doing well.
 Do I still need to come?

 Children with CHD are at substantially increased risk for developmental delays, academic difficulties, social adjustment challenges and behavioral disorders such as feeding and sleeping problems.
 There is a better chance for recovery if the problems are identifies as early as possible.
 “Wait and see” is not a recommended approach to addressing developmental concerns for children with a history of severe CHD.
-If you are concerned about any aspect of your child’s development, you should seek consultation sooner rather than later.
+If you are concerned about any aspect of your child’s development, you should seek a second opinion consultation sooner rather than later.

 My child is already receiving early intervention services.
 Do I still need to come?